EdwinWenink/archive_fever/content/posts/34-friendship_montaigne.md

 Considering an object of knowing, there is thus always already the possibility of that object being dead.
 This holds accordingly in the act of friendship, which is necessarily accompanied by the (self-)knowledge of this love:

-> 'Friendship for the deceased thus carries this *philía* to the limit of its possibility.
+> Friendship for the deceased thus carries this *philía* to the limit of its possibility.
-But at the same time, it uncovers the ultimate spring of its possibility: I could not love friendship without projecting its impetus towards the horizon of this death.'
+But at the same time, it uncovers the ultimate spring of its possibility: I could not love friendship without projecting its impetus towards the horizon of this death.
 (Derrida 2005, 12).

 The limit case of loving the dead friend thus shows that in Aristotle's view the object of love does not essentially have to exist.
 In other words, true friendship anticipates the death of the other.
 The possibility of loving a friend and possibility of the death of the loved one emerge from the very same origin:

-> 'I could not love friendship without engaging myself, *without feeling myself in advance* engaged to love the other beyond death.
+> I could not love friendship without engaging myself, *without feeling myself in advance* engaged to love the other beyond death.
 Therefore, beyond life.
-I feel myself -- and in advance, before any contract -- *borne* to love the dead other.'
+I feel myself -- and in advance, before any contract -- *borne* to love the dead other.
 (Derrida 2005, 12).

 We thus see that that together with the heterogeneity between activity and passivity, act and potentiality, knowing and not knowing etc., an invisible line between life and death at the same time.
 It is inherent to every friendship that one friend survives the other.